Inside DVLA blog participation and moderation guidelines

 Here is a brief outline of how we evaluate comments.

 Is this comment on topic, does it add value to the discussion and can DVLA answer publicly?
-If so, we’ll post a timely response within 24 hours.
+If so, we’ll respond as soon as we can before the comments facility closes.

 Does this comment raise an issue with DVLA content on GOV.UK, a tool or transaction?
 Or is it reporting a bug or performance problem?
 If so, we’ll alert the DVLA/GDS team responsible for fixing the content, tool, transaction or issue and tell the user this has been done.